hurbeana/dse_markdown/index.md

 * However, it is not viable to use a distributed transaction that spans the database and the message broker to atomically update the database and publish messages/events.

-### Transactions: Transactional Outbox

-* *Solution:* A service that uses a relational database inserts messages/events into an outbox table as part of the local transaction.
+* **Solution**: A service that uses a relational database inserts messages/events into an outbox table as part of the local transaction.
 A separate Message Relay process publishes the events inserted into database to a message broker.
-* *Problems of the solution:* The Message Relay might publish a message more than once (hence there is no “exactly once semantics”).
+* **Problems of the solution**: The Message Relay might publish a message more than once (hence there is no “exactly once semantics”).
 * It might, for example, crash after publishing a message but before recording the fact that it has done so.
 * When it restarts, it will then publish the message again.
 As a result, a